m-lab/website/_pages/tests/traceroute.md

 ```

 Note that `links` is a two-dimensional array.
-This is because when there might be a per-packet load balancer, or an unresponsive hop, `scamper` creates a link structure that crosses that unresponsive hop / per packet load balancer until the path converges at a hop.
+This is because when there might be a per-packet load balancer, or an unresponsive hop, `scamper` creates a link structure that crosses that per-packet load balancer, or unresponsive hop, until the path converges at a hop.
 The nodes observed are in that array.

 ## Traceroute Data in BigQuery